 Based on the individual’s scores in each of the four dimensions, one falls within one of 16 “behavior patterns.”
 Achiever.
 Agent.
 Appraiser.
 Counselor.
 Creative.
 Developer.
 Inspirational.
 Investigator.
 Objective Thinker.
 Overshift.
 Perfectionist.
 Persuader.
 Practitioner.
 Promoter.
 Result-Oriented.
 Specialist.

-Results from DiSC and the Myers-Briggs Type Indicator do not necessarily correlate as they were designed for different purposes, nor are they indicators of actual teamwork skills however, they could provide a very comprehensive picture if an individual completed both assessments.
+Results from DiSC and the Myers-Briggs Type Indicator do not necessarily correlate as they were designed for different purposes, however, they could provide a very comprehensive picture if an individual completed both assessments.

 True Colors® is a personality assessment tool based on the work of Myers-Briggs and Keirsey that was created to translate the somewhat complicated personality and learning theory into a simpler format.
 The four colors correspond to the four temperment types of the MBTI: SP (sensible playful), SJ (sensible judicious), NT (intuitive thinking) and NF (intuitive feeling), respectively.

 - Those with Blue as a Primary Color value balance and harmony.
 They prefer lives free from tension … settled, united, and secure.

 - Gold represents a need to be responsible, to fulfill duties and obligations, to organize and structure our life and that of others.

 - Green expresses itself psychologically as human will in operation: as persistence and determination.
 Green is an expression of firmness and consistency.

 - Those with Orange as a Primary Color feel the will to achieve results, to win, to be successful.
 They desire all things that offer intense living and full experience.

 Many individuals are highly visual, so this assessment is relatively simple to understand and apply to real-world applications.
 However, because it is a generalization of the MBTI, the results are a little more vague and open to interpretation.